semmypurewal/BeginningJavaScript/07-array-methods/readme.md

 This has the same effect, and doesn't require the extra argument to `reduce`.

+The `reduce` method is tricky enough that it warrants one more example.
+Let's demonstrate how we can use it to find the smallest element in an array of numbers.

+    var smallest = function (list) {
+        return list.reduce(function (smallest, current) {
+            var result = smallest;

+            if (current < smallest) {
+                result = current;
+            }

+            return result;
+        });
+    };

+If we call this function on [ 5, 10, 3, 1, 9 ] the calls to the function look as
+follows.

+1. `smallest` is 5, and `current` is 10.
+The result of the function is 5.
+2. `smallest` is 5, and `current` is 3.
+The result of the function is 3.
+3. `smallest` is 3, and `current` is 1.
+The result of the function is 1.
+4. `smallest` is 1, and `current` is 9.
+The result of the function is 1.

+You'll see here that we've created a temporary local variable called `result` to store the smaller of the current element and the smallest element we've seen up until that point.
+This maintains our pattern of always having a single `return` statement in our functions (which is a good habit to get into).

+This case is simple enough to where we could also do something like this to get rid of the `result` variable, but we do it at the expense of creating two `return` statements.

+    var smallest = function (list) {
+        return list.reduce(function (smallest, current) {
+            if (current < smallest) {
+                return current;
+            } else {
+                return smallest;
+            }
+        });
+    };

+There is a trade-off here.
+Sometimes function with multiple `return` statements can be harder for people to understand, particularly if they are really long.
+This one is small enough that it doesn't matter too much.

+Another approach is to use the JavaScript ternary conditional operator, which is an operator that can be useful in these situations.

+    var smallest = function (list) {
+        return list.reduce(function (smallest, current) {
+            return (current < smallest) ? current : smallest;
+        });
+    };

+The ternary operator takes in three arguments -- a boolean expression, a resulting value if the expression is `true`, and a resulting value if the expression is `false`.

+I try to use these operators sparingly due to the fact that they are sometimes hard to read.
+But in this case I probably would use it.

 ## Converting between Strings and Arrays

 We mentioned previously that arrays and strings are very similar, but that